whyoleg/cryptography-kotlin/PLANS.md

 * RSA-PSS salt size values: digest size, max size, plain value
 * Somehow check, that there is no memory leaks (especially in openssl provider)
 * Add pooling in openssl provider
+* linuxArm64 and androidNative* support - need some way to test it

 ## 1.0.0: Stable release